 After stabilizing your injury we will arrange follow up with an orthopedist and ensure you have a copy of your x-rays and adequate pain control for home.

 If you are experiencing severe pain, you believe you might have a broken bone or bones, and you can safely come to ER Specialists, we would love to help you.
 If you are alone or have any doubt about getting to our facility safely, or, believe you are experiencing a medical emergency please call 911.

 CALL WITH BONE BREAK QUESTIONS

-- Mallet Finger - THE TIP OF MY FINGER WON'T STAY STRAIGHT?!
-Mallet finger results from an injury to the extensor tendon of your finger and causes the tip of your finger to droop despite attempts to straighten it.
-This injury has been called “baseball finger” as it often happens when a ball strikes Read More
+- Mallet Finger - Mallet Finger Mallet finger results from an injury to the extensor tendon of your finger and causes the tip of your finger to droop despite attempts to straighten it.
+This injury has been called “baseball finger” as it often happens when a ball strikes the tip of the finger forcefully,… Read More